dssg/MLinPractice/README.md

     3-4 pages in length, detailing the methods, how they were used in their project, findings, and any recommendations.

+## Grace Days
+Project teams receive 3 total grace days for use on your project deliverables.
+You may not use more than 1 grace day on any single assignment.
+We will automatically keep a tally of these grace days for you; they will be applied greedily.

 ## Structure
 The course is divided into three modules: